 - 1 litre of vegetable stock

 Place the butternut squash, chilli, oil and 2/3 of the thyme in a roasting tray and cook until soft and golden.
 Heat the butter in a pan and soften the onions and garlic.
 Add all of the rice to the pot and stir until all the ingredients are mixed together.
 Pour the wine over the rice, stir, and cook until all the moisture has evaporated.
 Introduce the stock one ladle at a time while stirring on a low heat.
 Once the squash is cooked, roughly mash it and add to the risotto.
-At this point you can add the remaining thyme, and any additional seasoning to taste.
+Then add the remaining thyme and hard cheese, and any additional seasoning to taste.